 Clinics continue to seek substantive federal relief to keep doors open as demand for services soars

 WASHINGTON, D.C.
-(March 4, 2021) – New “State of the Industry” data released by the National Council for Behavioral Health finds 40% of mental health and addiction treatment organizations surveyed will not be able to keep their doors open past the end of the year without additional federal relief.
+(March 4, 2021) – New “State of the Industry” data released by the National Council for Mental Wellbeing finds 40% of mental health and addiction treatment organizations surveyed will not be able to keep their doors open past the end of the year without additional federal relief.
 The data arrives amidst rising concerns about mental health, increases in overdoses and a surge in overdose death rates in communities across the country.
 Compounding the problem, a recent report from the Medicaid and CHIP Payment and Access Commission found that only 36% of eligible mental health and substance use providers received Provider Relief Funds from the Department of Health and Human Services in 2020.